 BGHL's NAV is calculated by BGHL's Sub-Administrator, SS&C Financial Services LLC.
 BGHL's Euro and Sterling Share prices are provided by Euronext Amsterdam and the London Stock Exchange, respectively.
-Past performances are not indicative of future results.
+Past performance is not indicative of future results.

 BGHL's investment objective is to deliver an annual return, net of fees, of 400 to 600 basis points above the "risk free rate" over the business cycle, irrespective of market performance.
-The risk-free rate for these purposes is "€STR capitalized".
+The risk-free rate for these purposes is "€STR capitalised".

-The NAV appreciation of the Euro Share was 12.59% over the Year and 5.68% annualised over the past five years.
-The \in STR capitalized composite index returned (0.45)% over the past five years, leading to an outperformance by the fund of 6.13%, in line with its long-term objective.
-The \in STR capitalized index, published since October 2019, has replaced the EONIA Index which has ceased being published on 3 January 2022.
+The NAV of the Euro shares depreciated by 4.90% over the Year and appreciated by 3.44% annualised over the past five years.
+The €STR capitalised composite index returned (0.39)% over the past five years, leading to an outperformance by the Company of 3.83%, almost within the range of its long-term objective.

-BGHL has also outperformed the Euro HFRX Equal Weighted Strategies Index over the past five years.
+BGHL has outperformed the Euro HFRX Equal Weighted Strategies Index over the past five years.

 The Investment Manager's actions affect BGHL's performance and NAV per Share.
-Although the NAV per Share influences BGHL's Share price on the Amsterdam and London stock exchanges, the Investment Manager has little direct influence on the Share price and on the discount between the Share price and the NAV per Share.
+Although the NAV per Share influences BGHL's share prices on the Amsterdam and London stock exchanges, the Investment Manager has little direct influence on the share prices and on the discount between the share prices and the NAVs per share.
 The performance of BGHL's Sterling NAV per share tracks the performance of BGHL's Euro NAV per share, plus/minus the impact of the EUR/GBP hedge compared to a perfect hedge.

-5. Risk Management
+6. Risk Management